What is an API?

 You may have heard the term API thrown around a lot, but exactly what is an API?
 An API is basically an interface for one system to “talk” to another system.
 For example:

-- if we want to pull a list of reviews from your Facebook Business Page and display this on your website, your website will connect to the Facebook API to retrieve these reviews.
+- if we want to pull a list of reviews from Google and display this on your website, your website will connect to a Google API to retrieve these reviews.

 - If you have a payment page on your website, your website will connect to your payment gateways “API” to process the payment.

 - Facebook – allow users to login into your website using their Facebook account.